 that specify the various components and their relationships for each rung of the ladder diagram.
 Let us explain this approach by introducing a hypothetical PLC instruction set.
 Our PLC "language" is a composite of various manufacturers' languages.
 It contains fewer features than most commercially available PLCs.
 We assume that the programming device consists of a suitable keyboard for entering the individual components on each rung of the ladder logic diagram.
-A monitor capable of displaying each ladder rung (and perhaps several eede it) is useful to v s presented in Table
+A monitor capable of displaying each ladder rung (and perhaps several rungs that precede it) is useful to verify the program.
+The instruction set for our PLC is presented in Table with a concise explanation of each instruction.